-Perhaps most notably, the DOJ's Criminal Division (which oversees all criminal enforcement of the FCPA) has published the Evaluation of Corporate Compliance Programmes (ECCP), which provides companies with detailed guidance concerning the design, implementation and maintenance of an effective corporate compliance programme.
-The ECCP comprises 18 pages of questions organised by topic, which prosecutors use with respect to compliance programmes in making charging decisions, deciding whether a resolution is appropriate, formulating monetary penalties, if any, and determining whether compliance obligations are necessary for any corporate criminal resolution (e.g., monitorship or reporting obligations).29 Although not prescriptive, the ECCP provides valuable insight into how the DOJ will measure and judge a company's compliance programme.
+Perhaps most notably, the DOJ's Criminal Division (which oversees all criminal enforcement of the FCPA) has published and recently updated the 'Evaluation of Corporate Compliance Programs' (ECCP), which provides companies with detailed guidance concerning the design, implementation and maintenance of an effective corporate compliance programme.34 The ECCP comprises 21 pages of questions organised by topic, which prosecutors use with respect to compliance programmes in making charging decisions, deciding whether a resolution is appropriate, formulating monetary penalties, if any, and determining whether compliance obligations are necessary for any corporate criminal resolution (e.g., monitorship or reporting obligations).35 Although not prescriptive, the ECCP provides valuable insight into how the DOJ will measure and judge a company's compliance programme.

 This guidance is often used by other domestic and foreign enforcement authorities in their evaluation of corporate compliance programmes.
+In February 2023, the DOJ announced a new corporate voluntary self-disclosure policy that requires